-People working full-time should be able to support themselves and their families.
-But in Washington State nearly 50,000 people are working full-time and can't.

-Washington State their families, and become taxpayers.

-Please vote yes to give working according to the support to earn a decent decen
+People working full-time should be able to support wage will allow people to earn a decent themselves and their families.
+But in Washington State their families, and become taxpayers.
+Please vote yes to give working according to the support wage will allow people to earn a decent themselves and their families.
+But in Washington State their families, and become taxpayers.